Data Analysis with QGIS#

 Length, Surface, Circumference#

-Knowing how big an area is, or how long road sections is already an importand analysis.
-For example, you can know how much of a road network is inaccessible, or how much area is affected by flooding.
+Simply knowing the size of an area or the length of a road section is valuable information.
+For example, you can determine how much of a road network is inaccessible or how much area is affected by flooding.

 These geometrical attributes can be calculated using the field calculator or the processing tool “Add geometry attributes”.